geomms/Predicting-Seattle-Housing-Prices/README.md

 ## Project Findings:
 - Features such as 'id', 'date', 'waterfront', 'view', 'condition', 'yr_built', and 'yr_renovated' did not help too much on predicting price.
-- From our data visuals, zip code seem to play a big factor on prices.
+- From our data visuals, zip code (along with Latitude and Longitude) seem to play a big factor on prices.
 - From the Decision Tree Regressor the MAE increased after transforming and scaling features.
 (Possibly overfitting)
 - From Random Forest the MAE also increased after transforming and scaling features.
 (Possibly overfitting)
 - Both Decision Tree and Random Forest R2 score did improve by ~ 2-5%.
+- GAM model with tensor terms(e.g., zip code with coordinates) showed good results.
+- Reducing number of features didnt improve results of the regression models(Linear, MARS and GAM).

 ### Methods Used